🎨 Brush Slinger

 That's genuinely enough to paint a full army to a solid tabletop standard.
 Add paints as you identify specific gaps — not before you know what you're missing.

-The best paints are the ones in front of you.
 Start painting.
 Once you have your paints sorted, two other beginner investments make a big difference: a wet palette (keeps paint workable far longer) and setting up a hobby space on a budget so you can actually sit down and paint consistently.

 🎨